rsandrade/Litecoin-br/Xadrez.md

 BTCpay Server will will turn the merchant into a self sovereign one.
 The merchant (or some merchants who trust themselves) will run a payment gateway and link the store (Wordpress + WooCommerce) to it using a Woocommerce addon plugin from BTCpayServer project.

-The recommended infrastructure to setup this environment can be purchased at [Digital Ocean](https://m.do.co/c/ec2caf98348a).
-You can create your Droplet for BTCpay Server (check about BTCpay below) using an *One-click apps* image called *Docker 17.12.0~ce on 16.04*, the plan described as *2 GB, 1 vCPU, 50 GB, 2 TB* will costs $10/mo.
+The minimum infrastructure to setup this can be purchased at [Digital Ocean](https://m.do.co/c/ec2caf98348a).
+You can create your Droplet for BTCpay Server (check about BTCpay below) using an *One-click apps* image called *Docker 17.12.0~ce on 16.04* on the plan described as *2 GB, 1 vCPU, 50 GB, 2 TB* will costs $10/mo.

 You will need to prune the ```bitcoind``` including a new line with argument ```prune=2000M``` at BITCOIN_EXTRA_ARGS in ```docker-compose.btc-ltc.yml``` file.
 Do not prune ```litecoind```.